 SmartRide is offered as an optional program to any Nationwide member who has auto insurance.
-The program gives you an instant 5% auto insurance discount on your premium just for signing up.
+The program gives you an instant 10% auto insurance discount on your premium just for signing up.
 Depending on how safe your driving habits are when measured, you can save up to a total of 40% on your auto insurance.
-Once you decide to sign up for the SmartRide program and notify Nationwide, the company will send a small telematics device for you to install in your automobile within 10 days of signing up.
-There are online instructions to help you with installation of the device including help in finding your vehicle's port and a video showing you how to plug in the device.
+Once you decide to sign up for the SmartRide program and notify Nationwide, you have the option to download the mobile app for tracking purposes or have the company send a small telematics device for you to install in your automobile within 10 days of signing up.
+There are online instructions and video overviews to help you with downloading and using the mobile app or installing the telematics device.
+This includes help in finding your vehicle's port and a video showing you how to plug in the device.

 SmartRide measures these driving factors when determining your discount: